-- What does it take to become an Env Studies or Env Science major?
+- What does it take to become an Environmental Studies or Environmental Science major?

-- Should I major in Env Studies or Env Science?
+- Should I major in Environmental Studies or Environmental Science?

 - What are the differences between the 2 majors?